nhonaitran/rfcs/flightaware/FT6303-adhoc-departure-arrival-improvement.md

 # Motivation

-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?

-Please focus on explaining the motivation so that if this RFC is not accepted, the motivation could be used to develop alternative solutions.
-In other words, enumerate the constraints you are trying to solve without coupling them too closely to the solution you have in mind.

-Recent policy to make adhoc flights visible on our website has revealed an issue that we have long been suspected.
+Recent policy to make adhoc flights visible on our website has revealed an
+issue that we have long been suspected.
 There are recurring instances where we issue synthtic departure late and/or arrival early for many adhoc flights.
+This manifests as tracks beginning or ending several miles from the origin or destination.

 Prime examples of these problems are seen here, here, here, and here.

 # Proposed Solutions

-The following solutions to address late departure and early arrival issues are broken into two phases, outlined as follows:
+The following proposed solutions to address late departure and early arrival issues are broken into two phases as follows:
-* Phase 1 - short-term fixes to be implemented right away
+* Phase 1
     * Improving groundspeed handling
     * Improving altitude handling
     * Encapulating airground determination logics
-* Phase 2: long-term fixes
+* Phase 2
     * Processing ground-positiona and position messages from surfacestream feed
     * Persisting rejecting position message for later evaluation

-## Phase 1:
+## Phase 1

 ### Improving Groundspeed Handling

-#### Include groundspeed check in `refine_airground_switch`
+#### Modifications to `refine_airground_switch` proc
+We will include groundspeed check similarly to that in `tita-disriminator` in the `refine-airground-switch`, in addition to the existing checks using distance and elevation difference between the airport and the position being processed.

-Existing logics in `refined_airground_switch` to determine the airground status of a flight: https://github.flightaware.com/flightaware/feedstream_server/blob/e98c4a7c94c1a1e6449a645d3806b2ec247f1e8b/feed_interpreter/package/process_position_for_flightplan_forks.tcl#L1732-L1774
+Current logics to determine airground status of a position in the proc `refined_airground_switch` are: https://github.flightaware.com/flightaware/feedstream_server/blob/e98c4a7c94c1a1e6449a645d3806b2ec247f1e8b/feed_interpreter/package/process_position_for_flightplan_forks.tcl#L1732-L1774

-We update or set the airground field to G (ground) if the following two conditions are met.
-Otherwise, leave airground field in position as is.
+We update or set the airground field to G (ground) if the following rules are met.
+Otherwise, leave airground field in position message as is.
-1. elevation difference <= 400 or 500 *, and
+1. elevation difference between position and airport <= 400* or 500*, and
-2. distance to airport <= 3 miles
+2. distance between position and airport <= 3 miles

+*Notes: dependent on the groundspeed or true airspeed, the maximum elevation difference is 400ft if groundspeedd <= 100knots or true airspeed < 50knots; otherwise, it is set at 500ft.

 A new rule using groundspeed and its source is added:
-3. `gs_src`='A' and `gs`<=100 knots and `adsb_category` all except 'A7'?
+1. `gs_src`='A' and `gs`<=100 knots and `adsb_category` all except 'A7'?
-4. `gs_src`='A' and `gs`<= 50 knots and `adsb_category` in ('A7')
+2. `gs_src`='A' and `gs`<= 50 knots and `adsb_category` in ('A7')

-We will include groundspeed check similarly to that in `tita-disriminator` in the `refine-airground-switch` in addition to the existing distance and altitude delta.
-The airground determination based on groundspeed is more granular with the inclusion of the two fields, `gs_src` and `adsb_category`.
-The airground breakpoint threshold are set appropriate based on the data source and aircraft type included in the position message.

 #### Improving Altitude Handling
-Based on analysis the accurracy of `alt_gnss`, the exisitng rules in altitude check are replaced with an computed, adjusted altitude meassure, called `alt_pressured`, with the `alt_src` field.
-Existing geodesy library can serve as good codebase to use for computing good altitude gnss correction.

-We will also replace the existing altitude threshold of 500ft difference between the position and the airport with a lower threshold as well.
-The initial value to considered is 100-200ft.
+1. The current elevation difference threshold of 400f or 500ft (see above) is high.
+We should consider decreasing this threshold to a more reasonable range like between 100-200ft instead.

+2. Replace existing check based on `alt` value with `alt_gnss` or corrected altitude adjusted for pressure.
+We can use the existing geodesy library from ADS-B team as reference on how to compute correction for `alt_gnss` values.

-Analysis of the reliablity of the altitude from different data sources also suggests we reject altitude from certain feed such as MLAT.
+3. Exclude altitude values from unreliable data sources such as MLAT.

 #### Encapulating airground determination logics

-Currently for position messages, we evaluate the airground status of the flight at two main junctions:
+Currently for position messages, we evaluate the airground status of the flight at two main code paths:
 * at the start when we match the position to a flight in the `tita-discrimator` proc, and
 * at the point when we are deciding to issue synthetic departure or arrival in the `refine-airground-switch` proc.